General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 Laitance

-Laitance is the top layer of concrete, consisting of cement, water and fine aggregates, and it may vary in thickness from 0.01″ to 0.1″ depending on several factors such as overworking the placed concrete or by excessive vibrating.
-Laitance, regardless of thickness, can create a weak surface layer that is insufficient for a proper bond, and it must be removed in order to achieve optimum adhesion to the actual concrete substrate.
+Laitance is the top layer of concrete, consisting of cement, water and fine aggregates, and it may vary in thickness (from 0.01″ to 0.1″) depending on several factors, such as overworking the placed concrete or by excessive vibrating.

 Moisture

-Moisture in the form of vapor or liquid, can be the cause of adhesion failure and/or blistering at the bond line.
+Moisture in the form of vapor or liquid can be the cause of adhesion failure and/or blistering at the bond line.
 As liquid, water can move through the concrete slab by means of channels such as cracks, honeycombs or similar voids, or even expansion and control joints.
 To achieve proper adhesion of the polymer system, repairs must be made to eliminate this water.
-Moisture in the form of a vapor can travel through a concrete slab that has no protective vapor barrier between the soil and underside of the slab, or has an existing vapor barrier that has become damaged.

 Vapors may also be transmitted through a porous slab where a substantial variation in humidity or temperature, below and above the surface of the slab, exists simultaneously.
-A typical concrete slab retains 3 to 5% of the migrating moisture that is always present, and generally will not effect adhesion, however, excessive amounts of moisture vapor are of critical concern.
-To determine if the amount of moisture vapor being emitted from the concrete is at an acceptable level for achieving adhesion of the polymer system, various testing devices for measuring the moisture content are available.
+A typical concrete slab retains 3 to 5% of the migrating moisture that is always present, and generally will not affect adhesion, however, excessive amounts of moisture vapor are of critical concern.

 pH Values

-The pH level of a concrete substrate, whether too high or too low, will also effect the overall system adhesion or bond strength.
-The ideal pH value for applying a polymer system is 7, although 6.5 to 9.9 is acceptable and is necessary for obtaining optimum adhesion.
+The pH level of a concrete substrate, whether too high or too low, will also affect the overall system adhesion or bond strength.
+The ideal pH value for applying a polymer system is 7, although 6.5 to 9.9 is acceptable, and is necessary for obtaining optimum adhesion.
 When the pH level is 10 or higher, acid etching is required, and when the pH value falls below 6.5, a caustic etch will be required.

 Surface Contaminants

-These include a variety of foreign compounds which can penetrate into the concrete surface and can include curing compounds, free form release agents, surface hardeners, greases, oils, food by-products, chemicals, previously applied coatings or simply dust and dirt.
+These include a variety of foreign compounds which can penetrate into the concrete surface and can include curing compounds, free form release agents, surface hardeners, greases, oils, food by-products, chemicals, previously applied coatings, or simply dust and dirt.
 Any of these contaminants which are present MUST be removed so they will not impede or interfere with the ultimate bond of the polymer system to the concrete substrate.

 Carbonation

 Carbonation in concrete is the result of carbon dioxide in the air reacting with Calcium Hydroxide in the presence of moisture.
-Carbonation is an on-going process, and over a period of time can cause the surface to chalk or powder thereby creating a bond breaker which will, ultimately, cause the polymer system to lose adhesion and fail.
+Carbonation is an ongoing process, and over a period of time can cause the surface to chalk or powder, thereby creating a bond breaker which will ultimately cause the polymer system to lose adhesion and fail.

 Fatty Acids

-Fatty acids are saturated monocarboxylic acids that occur naturally in animal, vegetable and many petroleum based products, and they are capable of rapid penetration into the cement portion of the concrete.
-The infiltration of these acids cause deterioration of the cement molecules resulting in the loss of adhesion to the concrete and produces discoloration on the upper surface area of the concrete which must be removed by means of abrasive blasting or chipping.
+The infiltration of these acids causes deterioration of the cement molecules resulting in the loss of adhesion to the concrete, and produces discoloration on the upper surface area of the concrete.
+This must be removed by means of abrasive blasting or chipping.

 Related: Top Seven Reasons to Epoxy Coat Your Garage Floor